A comprehensive study and certification program on the wines of the Loire Valley

 - Upper Loire: Pascaline Lepeltier

-- Future in the Loire - Viti Vini: Benoit Roumet
+- Future of the Loire - Viti Vini: Benoit Roumet

 - Loire Economics: Benoit Roumet